xy2i/anti-idle-ascended/README.md

 The intention is to port the game from ActionScript to a more modern language and programming engine, so more people can edit the game's code to their needs, and allow for the game to be playable outside of the antiquated Adobe Flash platform.

-Navigation of the repository is outlined below:

-## Addons
-Godot addons for testing

-## Decompile
-The assets of decompiled version 1861 of the original game

-## Fonts
-Fonts from the original game (likely incomplete versions because of decompilation)

-## src
-Currently ported code

 # How to contribute

 The port is written in C#, using the Godot engine.